Learning French at Treeton

 Language learning in Key Stage 2 is French, although other languages may be taught on suitable occasions to ensure that the linguistic expertise of all staff is used; Christmas carols, festivals, geography projects are examples which foster possible foreign language elements.
 The focus of Language learning is on practical communication and provides an appropriate balance of spoken and written language and should lay the foundations for further foreign language teaching.

-French is taught in LKS2 and UKS2 on a 2 year rolling programme and delivered in a whole-class setting.
+French is taught in LKS2 and UKS2 on a 2-year rolling programme and delivered in a whole-class setting.
 Teachers use the Language Angels scheme of work and can supplement this with their own ideas, resources, experience and those of their colleagues.
 The scheme meets National Curriculum expectations and also marries with the Chris Quigley language milestones for each key phase.
+Each lesson begins with a short retrieval activity which helps children to know and remember more.

-The lessons are designed to motivate, captivate and interest children from the first moment.
-They have clear, achievable objectives and incorporate different learning styles.
-SEN children have access to the curriculum through variation of task, grouping or support from an adult.
+Lessons are designed to motivate, captivate and interest children from the first moment.
+They have clear, achievable objectives that take into consideration different learning styles.
+All children are able to access the curriculum through variation of task, use of groupings or support from an adult.

 Each class has a timetabled lesson of at least thirty minutes per week.